 Here are some things to make sure you get right as well as mistakes to avoid when calculating net working capital.

-If you plan to expand your operations or need an equipment lease, please contact MY Company Funding.
+MY Company Funding.
 Get working capital loans and other financing to help your business grow or get through the slow season.